Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

-Today we’ll explore several legitimate online jobs that pay well.
-As in, around $50,000.00 or more a year well.
+Today we’ll explore several legitimate online jobs that pay well, like around $50,000.00 or more a year well.
 And you won’t get them everywhere else.

 You’ll see what each job pays, what you need to get the job, and who’s hiring.